starlordvk/Cloud_Infrastructure_14848/README.md

 2. Only on 1902 to get max temp of every day for year 1902 - ResultsMax1902PerDay file
 3. On 1901 and 1902 both together to get max temp of every day for year 1901 adn 1902 in same file - ResultsMax1901_1902PerDay file

+(The results are merged based on the hash value, so  they might be out of order, but they have max temp of everyday for 1901 and 1902 years)

 Steps to run map reduce on Hadoop on GCP -

 1. Firstly I created a new dataproc cluster on GCP.